 CA Brijesh Baranwal

-Government of India needs money for its expenses and development activities which is collected in the form of taxes and Income Tax is probably the biggest source of revenue of government of India.
+Government of India needs money for its expenses and development activities which is collected in the form of taxes and Income Tax is the biggest source of revenue for government of India.

 In India, Income of the whole financial year is clubbed together under following five heads, i.e.

 5. Income from Other Sources (For those income/s not covered in above 4 heads).